 Our unique analysis of the bills Atkinson sponsored and cosponsored provides insight into his position in the House of Representatives.

-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1982.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Atkinson is shown as a purple triangle. (analysis methodology)

 Some of Atkinson’s most recently sponsored bills include...

 - H.Con.Res.
 422 (97th): A concurrent resolution expressing the sense of the Congress that the Government ...

 - H.J.Res.
 522 (97th): A joint resolution designating June 27, 1982, through July 5, 1982, as ...